notstefan/simple-quest-system/README.md

 --@questgiver (optional) - name of quest giver questsys.new(questname, objectives, rewards, description, location, level, questgiver)

+--usage - accepts a quest
+--@questname - the name of the quest questsys.accept(questname)

 --usage - increase objective value
 --@questname - name of quest
 --@objID - ID of the objective